 .

-It is often useful to know the elapsed time between two dates (and times).
+s often useful to measure the time elapsed between two dates (or timestamps).
 Some examples are:

 Call Center Support: Call duration